-The Company's share in net earnings of associates for the year 2013 amounted to Php 817.2 mn, representing a 15% year-on-year (YoY) decline from Php 962.7 mn.
+The Company's share in net earnings of associates for the year 2013 amounted to Php 817.2 mn, representing a 15% YoY decline from Php 962.7 mn.
 The equity earnings in 2012 included one-off gains from the partial extinguishment of an associate's liabilities.